 The game will start streaming on your TV, while all the game controls will still be on your Steam Deck.

-Navigating Your Steam Deck Settings
+Adjusting Your Steam Deck Settings

 Steam Deck is fully customizable: you can personalize your gaming experience by adjusting the sensitivity of each button, setting up hotkeys, or even connecting your deck to other apps such as Discord or Photoshop.